-Manager(staff_no,name,address,dob,bonus)

-Secretary(staff_no,name,address,dob,wp_skills)

-Sales_personnel(staff_no,name,address,dob,sales_area, car_allowance)
+Manager(staff\no,name,address,dob,bonus) Secretary(staff\no,name,address,dob,wp\skills) Sales\personnel(staff\no,name,address,dob,sales\area, car\allowance)

-All attributes are mapped into each subclass.
-It is equivalent to having three separate entity types and no superclass.

-It is useful if there are no overlapping and there are no relationships between the superclass and other entity types.
-It is poor if the subclasses are not disjoint as there is data duplication in each relation which can cause problems with consistency.
+- All attributes are mapped into each subclass.
+Equivalent to having three separate entity types and no superclass. - It is useful if no overlap and no relationships between superclass and other entity types. - Poor if subclasses are not disjoint causes data duplication leading to problems with consistency.